MediaComem/comem-archioweb/subjects/ws/README.md

 # WebSockets

-The WebSocket Protocol enables full-duplex two-way communication between a client and a remote host.
+[The WebSocket Protocol][ws-rfc] enables full-duplex two-way communication between a client and a remote host.

 **You will need**